You're Not Broken. You're in the Dark Night of the Soul — Here's What That Means

 · · ·

-It is 3am and you are awake again.
-Or you are going through the motions of your day — the coffee, the emails, the conversations — and none of it is landing.
-You look at your life and recognize it as yours, but you cannot find yourself inside it.
+It's 3 a.m. and you're awake again.
+Or you go through the day — coffee, emails, conversations — and nothing feels real.
+Your life looks like yours, but you can't find yourself in it.

 You have tried to name it.
 Burnout, maybe.
 Grief.
 Depression.
 A spiritual crisis.
 Nothing quite fits, and the not-fitting is its own kind of ache.